HWZen/socketor/README.md

 cmake ../
 cmake --build .
 ```
-The above command applies to windows and linux platforms
+The above command applies to Windows and Linux platforms

 ## use example